WP Webhooks / WordPress Webhooks Guide

 If your setup supports it, manually replay the failed event after fixing the underlying cause.
 This is the only way to recover events without asking the user to resubmit a form or re-trigger an order event.

-Use request.bin or webhook.site during development
+Use webhook.site during development

 webhook.site gives you a temporary URL that logs every incoming request in full detail — headers, body, timing.
 Invaluable for inspecting exactly what WordPress is sending before you point it at a real endpoint.